Local central limit theorem for triangle counts in sparse random graphs: Toolbox

 In this section, we state the probabilistic tools used in the proof of our main theorem.
 The first one gives us a bound on the characteristic function of Binomial random variables.
 For a proof, see Lemma 1 in~\cite{gilmer2016local}.
-Below, $\|x\|$ denotes the nearest distance from $x$ to an integer.
+Below, $\|x\|$ denotes the distance from $x$ to the nearest integer.

 \begin{lemma} Let $p \in [0,1]$, $n \in \mathbb{N}$ and $t \in \mathbb{R}$.
 If $B$ is a $p$-Bernoulli random variable, then

 \end{lemma}

 The next lemma states the well-known Chernoff's inequality.
 For a proof, see Theorem 23.6 in~\cite{frieze2016introduction}.